Running technique improves strength, improves joint mobility, improves running efficiency and effectiveness

 - Skipping from behind.

-Lean your trunk forward slightly and run with your heels touching your glutes.
+Slightly pull the trunk forward and run with the heels touching the buttocks.

 - Skipping forward.